-Sense8 tells the story of eight complete strangers.
-They are anomalies that can’t be explained by any rational logic or science.
-The eight are as follows: Will (Brian J. Smith), Riley (Tuppence Middleton), Capheus (Aml Ameen), Sun (Doona Bae), Lito (Miguel Silvestre), Kala (Tina Desai), Wolfgang (Max Riemelt), and Nomi (Jamie Clayton).
-They are all of different ethnicities and cultural backgrounds.
-In the epilogue of a tragic death they all have foreboding experiences.
-Well, what they think are dreams or visions.
+Sense8 tells the story of eight strangers.
+They are anomalies that can’t be explained by logic or science.
+They are as follows: Will (Brian J. Smith), Riley (Tuppence Middleton), Capheus (Aml Ameen), Sun (Doona Bae), Lito (Miguel Silvestre), Kala (Tina Desai), Wolfgang (Max Riemelt), and Nomi (Jamie Clayton).
+They are all of different ethnicities and backgrounds.
+In the wake of a tragic death they all have foreboding experiences.
 With each episode that passes by, they find themselves growing more and more psychologically and emotionally connected.
-While trying to work out the reasons behind this phenomenon, a strange man called Jonas (Naveen Andrews) tries to help the eight.
+While trying to work out the reasons behind this, a stranger called Jonas (Naveen Andrews) tries to help the eight.

 I believe that Sense8 is one of the best series of the century.
 The cinematography and filmmaking is irrelevant in what I am about to talk about.
 It gives us a deeper understanding of what it means to be human.
 To love, to feel, to hate.
 All these characters feel each other’s happiness, sadness or sensations but other emotions are also on display such as: guilt, fear, shame, disgust and envy.
 There aren’t many shows (if any) that show humanity in such a focused form.

 In conclusion, I incredibly enjoyed this series and I really want this to be called for a second season.
 It made me see how vulnerable we are, yet our humanity isn’t something to be feared or hidden, it is something to be celebrated.
-The only quam I have with the series is with the introduction.
+The only qualm I have with the series is with the introduction.
 Despite the beautiful shots of the cities, the intro could be shorter.